 A breach of the law?

 The principles set out in the section 14 of the Privacy Act 1988 (Cth) does not impose an obligation on institutions and/or organisations to notify individuals whose personal details have been compromised.
-The act only requires that the institution/organization takes ‘reasonable’ steps to protect any personal information collected.
+The act only requires that the institution/organisation takes ‘reasonable’ steps to protect any personal information collected.
 The Australian Law Reform Commission (‘ALRC’) has suggested reforms to reflect an appropriate data breach notification process in order to protect identity theft and further data breaches.

 The ARLC has further looked into the possibility of serious evasions of privacy in the digital era.
 A tort law for invasion of privacy has not yet been developed in Australia.
 Despite much case law discussion on this issue, no court has recognised such a law.
 The general assumption then is that the future development of the law in this area is quite uncertain.
 It has been suggested that the law is yet to be developed in such a way that Australia can recognise an action for a breach of privacy.